-Road trip guide: Conquering the McClellan Mountain of Colorado
+Road Trip Guide: Conquering McClellan Mountain in Colorado

-McClellan Mountain is a high mountain peak at an elevation of 3.996m (13,110ft) above the sea level, located in Clear Creek County, Colorado, in USA.
-It’s one of the highest mountain roads of Colorado.
+McClellan Mountain is a high mountain peak at an elevation of 3,996m (13,110ft) above sea level, located in Clear Creek County, in the U.S. state of Colorado.
+It’s one of the highest roads in Colorado.

 McClellan Mountain